decentralized-identity/bbs-signature/draft-bbs-signatures.md

 The ZKP protocols use nonces which MUST be different in each context.

-## Choice of Signature Primitive
+## Choice of underlying curve

 BBS signatures can be implemented on any pairing-friendly curve.
-Using BLS12-381 the signature achieves close to 128-bit security, and is the recommended curve at this time.

-# IANA Considerations

-This document does not make any requests of IANA.
+However care MUST be taken when selecting one that is appropriate, this specification defines a profile for using the BLS12-381 curve in (#profiles) which as a curve currently achieves close to 128-bit security.

-# Appendix
+# Profiles

 ## BLS12-381

-BLS12-381
+### Definition

-The cipher-suites in Section 4 are based upon the BLS12-381 pairing-friendly elliptic curve.
-The following defines the correspondence between the primitives in Section 1.3 and the parameters given in Section 4.2.2 of [@!I-D.irtf-cfrg-pairing-friendly-curves].
+The following defines the correspondence between the primitives in (#core-operations) and the parameters given in Section 4.2.2 of [@!I-D.irtf-cfrg-pairing-friendly-curves].

 * E1, G1: the curve E and its order-r subgroup.